songchunlin/en/about/index.md

 ## My Hobby

 In my spare time I enjoy running, hiking, playing badminton and watching sci-fi movies as well as reading science and technology news.
 I'm also interested in all kinds of electronic products, especially that created by Apple.
 As a graduate student majored in geography, I have travelled many places in China, mostly in western China.
 But I want to go to more places such as the Antarctica, the North Pole, or even the Mars in the future.

+## About This Blog

+This blog is based on [Jekyll](https://github.com/mojombo/jekyll) and hosted on [GitHub](https://github.com/songchunlin).
+As a personal blog, I write everything about my life and my thoughts on it.
+I also have a [Chinese blog](http://songchunlin.net).
+When you browse my blog, you could navigate to previous post by the left-arrow key or next post by right-arrow key on your keyboard.
+If you have any suggestions or find something wrong with this blog, please feel free to [contact me](mailto:scl@songchunlin.net).